Year in Review

 Destination merchandise offer of the year within a generic duty-free store – Lisbon Duty Free (ARI)

-It’s rare for any anchor duty-free shop’s destination merchandise range and environment to match its host’s airport’s specialist offering.
-But despite Lisbon Airport offering a range of outstanding boutiques packed with quality local products (including the riotously hued Mundo Fantástico da Sardinha Portuguesa), ARI’s Lisbon Duty Free takes full advantage of gaining first access to the passenger (thanks to the walkthrough formula) with a diverse medley of local delights, ranging from Portuguese wines (table and fortified), spirits and liqueurs to chocolate and fine foods.
-An authentically top-class line-up beautifully presented.
+But despite Lisbon Airport offering several outstanding standalone boutiques packed with quality local products (including the riotously hued Mundo Fantástico da Sardinha Portuguesa referred to above), ARI’s Lisbon Duty Free takes full advantage of gaining first access to the passenger (thanks to the walkthrough formula) with a diverse medley of regional delights, ranging from Portuguese wines (table and fortified), spirits and liqueurs to chocolate and fine foods.

 Overall Destination Retail Offer – Auckland Airport

 Aelia Duty Free does a pretty good job of destination retailing both in its main store (particularly on wine, spirits and honey) and with its All Blacks boutique but the sense, taste and culture of place come to life even more in the standalone stores, of which there are several.
-Names such as Kiwi Discovery, Cape to Bluff, Merino Collection, Whittaker’s chocolate (surely one of the airport world’s best-performing wall unit offers per square metre) deliver a

 Interestingly, Auckland Airport’s ‘Gifts of New Zealand’ RFP is scheduled for release in mid-2026, marking the next phase in the gateway’s retail evolution.